 Mohammad Khan Wali governor of Khoy, Qassem Khan and Ali Khan Wali 1889 in Khoy.

 220.127.116.11.
 Ali Khan Wali (1845-1902) Ali Khan Wali probably was born in 1845 at Tehran as the younger son of Mohammad Qassem Khan Wali and grandson of Dust Ali Khan (I) Bastami “Moayyer ol-Mamalek”.
 Because his father Mohammad Qassem Khan often was on diplomatic missions, Ali Khan firstly grew up in his uncle Hossein Ali Khan’s house.
 In 1855 he accompanied his father to St. Petersburg, where he was educated until 1860 in French, history, temporary geometry and geography, and learned the art of photography there.
 In 1860 he toured with his father throughout Europe, returned to Tehran and in 1863 went with him to Gilan, where his father held the post of governor-general.
 There Ali Khan took care about the provincial capital of Rasht and its public order, supervised the construction of a road to Iraq and headed the pony express along the way to the town of Manjil.
 In 1868, after his father’s resigning, Ali Khan became private chamberlain (pish-khedmat-e khass) to Nasser od-Din Shah and the special companion of the royal tour to the northern provinces of Iran.
 1870-71 Ali Khan accompanied the shah to the Shiite shrines of Najaf, Kerbala, and Kazemiya in Ottoman governed Iraq.
 1871, when Mohammad Qassem Khan Wali was assigned to Fars, Ali Khan Wali took residence in the capital city of Tehran and belonged to the imperial entourage.
 There in the district of Darband, at Tehran’s northern neighbourhood of Tajrish, was the estate of Ali Khan called "Saadabad" (lit.
 "Place of Joy") in a huge 60 ha area situated above the township of Shemiran, called Teppeh-ye Ali Khan (this area in the slopes of Alborz Mountain later was used by Reza Shah Pahlawi to build his Saadabad Palace).
 After his father’s death in 1872, Ali Khan stayed in office as special attendant to the shah until 1878.
 In 1878 he entered service of Crown Prince Mozaffar od-Din Mirza (the later shah, r.
 1896-1905) and received some offices in Azerbaijan: In 1879 he was entrusted with the governorship of Maragheh (hukomat-e Maragheh), a town in Azerbaijan, which a year later he defended successfully against raids of Kurdish rebels.
-This was the first of a series of posts he was to hold in that region, including governor (hakem) of the cities of Urmiyeh, Maragheh, Salmas and Ardabil in Azerbaijan and Sanandaj in Kurdistan.
+This was the first of a series of posts he was to hold in that region, including governor (hakem) of the cities of Urmiyeh, Maragheh 1886, Salmas and Ardabil in Azerbaijan 1891 and Sanandaj in Kurdistan, in 1894 he became governor of Ardabil a second time.
 Ali Khan Wali died 1902 in Tehran and was buried at Qom.